InternetFreedomFoundation/Clocks/README.md

 An attempt at solving the Linkrot problem using serverless solutions.

+This frontend is used to search and list archived records indexed by pocketbase API.

+Archiving is achieved using [SingleFile](https://github.com/gildas-lormeau/SingleFile/tree/master).

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: